tjelvar-olsson/biologists-guide-to-computing/source/data-munching.rst

     $ python scripts/fasta_utils.py
     Testing the is_description_line() function...

-Amazing, we just made a change to our code and can feel pretty sure that it is still working as intended.
+Amazing, we just made a change to our code and we can feel pretty sure that it is still working as intended.
 This is very powerful.

 The methodology used in this section is known as Test-Driven Development, often